-Kilimanjaro Safaris at Animal Kingdom is like you’re on a real-life safari, but at Walt Disney World.
+Board a safari truck and get your cameras ready!
+Kilimanjaro Safaris at Animal Kingdom gives you the experience of a real-life African safari, but at Walt Disney World.

-Guests board a safari truck, as they learn about conservation, the importance of taking care of animals, and, of course, getting the chance to see amazing creatures, like elephants, hippos, and giraffes.
+As you travel through the Harambe Wildlife Reserve you will learn about conservation, the importance of taking care of animals, and, of course, get the chance to see amazing creatures, like elephants, hippos, and giraffes.

-- Description: Safari vehicles that are driven by guides who really do drive (no tracks) and they are very knowledgeable about the animals.
-As you go, the drivers give you lots of info based on what you see along the ride and sometimes have to stop to wait for animals to clear the path.
+Description: You board safari vehicles that are driven by guides who really do drive (no tracks) and are very knowledgeable about the animals.
+As you make your way through the savanna, the guides provide lots of information based on what you see along the ride.
+Sometimes have to stop to wait for animals to clear the path.

 Everything You Need To Know About Kilimanjaro Safaris